cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 There are two ways you can generate the keys:

-- First, make sure that you already generated ACRA_MASTER_KEY and out it into an environmental variable, or generate it like this:
+- First, make sure that you already generated master key and exported it as ACRA_MASTER_KEY environmental variable, or generate it like this:
 ```
 export ACRA_MASTER_KEY=$(echo -n "My_Very_Long_Key_Phrase_ge_32_chars" | base64)
 ```